DixonRes/DixonRes/README.md

 # DixonRes: Dixon Resultant & Polynomial System Solver
-A C implementation for computing Dixon resultants and solving polynomial systems over finite fields, based on the FLINT and PML library.
+A C implementation for computing Dixon resultants and solving polynomial systems over finite fields and the rationals ℚ, based on the FLINT and PML libraries.

 **Note:** This repository is under active development.
 The version submitted to Crypto 2026 is archived and available at:
  - Release page: <https://github.com/DixonRes/DixonRes/releases/tag/0.0.1>